Jawad6940/Bootstrap-Projects/Tindog/Readme.md

-## Link to the project - tindogwebsite12.netlify.app
+##Link to the website - https://tindogwebsite12.netlify.app/